adina/ARG_db_annotation/Resistance_Class_Parsing/README.md

-### For Parsing File ###
+### Annotating Resistance Genes with ARG class ontology

+Input:  BLAST output with ARG database hit in second column

+## Updating Ontology (Not necessary unless there is a database update)

+Script: Make_Keys.sh
+Output:  Modified Database Ontologies to Match updated database

 This script is setup to subdivide files based on database entries of ARMs located in the folder of Working_Files

-	To edit this list, the Make_Keys.sh file needs to be executed using "sh Make_Keys.sh" This file uses the list in AR_DB_Classes to create the file Classes.list in the same directory. to edit what categories are subdivided into, AR_DB_Classes needs to be edited, in the same format, and then Make_Keys.sh needs to be run.
+To edit this list, the Make_Keys.sh file needs to be executed using "sh Make_Keys.sh"

+This file uses the list in AR_DB_Classes to create the file Classes.list in the same directory.
+To edit what categories are subdivided into, AR_DB_Classes needs to be edited, in the same format, and then Make_Keys.sh needs to be run.

+## Parse BLAST output into classes

+Script: Run_Parse.sh
+Output:  Directory containing subsets of BLAST output coordinating with ARG classes

 To run the parsing script, Run_Parse.sh must be run as
 	sh Run_Parse.sh <input file(s)> <desired output name>

 	example:
 		sh Run_Parse.sh SS/*_input_files.blast SS_output